Whatsapp Icon

 Consult with Your Healthcare Team

-Before incorporating any complementary therapy, its crucial to consult with your healthcare team.
-They can guide on safe and effective options that complement your standard treatments without interfering with them.
+Before incorporating any complementary therapy, it is crucial to consult with your healthcare team.
+They can guide you on safe and effective options that complement your standard treatments without interfering with them.

 Common Supplements Used During Penile Cancer Treatment